 - Ministry of Health (MOH) – electronic portal for publishing accurate health services information

-- Saudi Arabia Council of Cooperative Health Insurance – governs and regulate the private health insurance providers in the Kingdom
+- Saudi Arabia Council of Cooperative Health Insurance – governs and regulates the private health insurance providers in the Kingdom

 - Saudi Arabia Unified National Platform – official information public services including healthcare in Saudi Arabia